RiotGamesCookbooks/nexus-cookbook/README.md

 The `nexus::group`, `nexus::hosted`, and `nexus::proxy` recipes all use a respective data bag to hold the repository data.
 The data bags should be created and will look like the following:

-  knife data bag create nexus group_repositories -c <your chef config>
+  knife data bag create nexus group_repositories -c your/chef/config

   Your data bag should look like the following: